Why is IRB Submission Required?

 Submit an ISTAR Application

 Applications for IRB review must be submitted online through the iStar system.
-Subsequent reviews, amendments, and reportable events must also be submitted through iStar.
+All personnel listed in the IRB application must establish an iStar account.

-The Human Subjects Research course is required of all USC investigators and key personnel* conducting human subjects research or all human subjects research.
+The Human Subjects Research course is required of all USC investigators and personnel on the IRB application.

 Other courses such as Good Clinical Practice may be required, depending on the nature of the research.
 IRB applications are not approved until the training requirement is met.